This package is currently unavailable.

 Optional Excursion: Baan Thai offers its customers the opportunity to learn how to cook real Thai food in a traditional Thai setting, with skilled and friendly teachers who can impart the secrets of Thai cooking to you in a fun atmosphere.
 By actively preparing a variety of Thai dishes, you will boost your cooking skills and knowledge.
 At the end of class you will be delighted by your own prepared meal which will be served as dinner

 Day 15: Bangkok/USA.
 Bid farewell to Thailand as you transfer to the airport to board your flight to Bangkok, and then your return flight to the USA via Taipei.
 Or, take advantage of your already-included international airfare and join our optional extensions to Angkor Wat and Phuket Island!
 Breakfast provided.

 Take advantage of your already-included international airfare and enjoy a luxurious and relaxing stay on Phuket Island, Thailand's most famous resort.

-Day 14: Bangkok & Phuket.
+Day 15: Bangkok & Phuket.
 Today you'll fly to Phuket.
 Upon arrival, transfer to your hotel and enjoy the balance of the day at leisure.
-Your hotel is ideally located at Patong Beach, overlooking Kalim Bay.
-Accommodations: Novotel Resort.
+Accommodations: Cape Panwa Hotel & Spa.
 Breakfast provided.